-1. After a trial on the merits, order that the Defendants pay civil penalties, restitution as appropriate and costs of investigation and litigation of this matter, including reasonable attorney's fees, to the Commonwealth pursuant to G.L. c.
+2. Order that TSI pay civil penalties and costs of investigation and litigation of this matter, including reasonable attorney's fees, to the Commonwealth pursuant to G.L. c.
 93A, § 4; and

-2. Order such other and further relief as this Court deems just and proper.
+3. Order such other and further relief as this Court deems just and proper.